JoAmps/JoAmps/README.md

 # Little details about me

-👨🏾‍💻 AI/Machine Learning Engineer, particularly in the field of NLP and now generative AI and also in all things regarding Tabular data
+👨🏾‍💻 AI/Machine Learning Engineer

+📈 Been working in various aspects of AI and ML, particularly in the field of NLP and all things tabular data, and now generative AI (LLMs)

 📚 Interested in all things Artificial Intelligence and Machine learning and how we can use it to make the world a better place

-🕐 Have been freelancing with companies and clients from around the world, and now working with a fully distributed global team

 🔝 Always upskilling as this field is ever-changing and love taking on new projects to enable develop more skillset